×

 Highlights

-• Gas Safe Building Regulations Compliance Certificate.
+• A Gas Safe Building Regulations Compliance Certificate confirms new gas installations meet building standards.

 What Is a Building Regulations Compliance Certificate?